dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 * [Hot Module Replacement](#hot-module-replacement)
 * [Routing helpers](#routing-helpers)

 Collectively, these infrastructure components enhance both the development workflow and the runtime experience.
-Moreover, the components may be adopted in an à la carte fashion.
+The components can be adopted in an  <!-- need a simple term here - piecemeal?? --> à la carte fashion.

 <a name="spa-services-prereqs"></a>